Luligu/matterbridge-shelly/BLU.md

 # Shelly BLU devices

 ## How to add the BLU devices:

 - BLU devices are supported through a local Shelly device acting as a ble gateway.

 - To enable this feature, choose one or more devices that have the ble component and support the ble gateway (e.g. PRO and gen. 3 devices).
 To choose the ble gateway, consider the distance between the ble gataeway and your BLU device and choose the ble gateway with the better signal.
+It is also important to consider the signal between the gatway and you network: when possible choose a ble gateway that has an ethernet connection.

 - In the gateway device web page, enable both "Enable Bluetooth" and "Enable Bluetooth gateway".

 ![image](https://github.com/user-attachments/assets/fa2b1712-a957-496b-8f98-8a6827bb5dbd)